Zelzal-2

 Zelzal-2/Mushak-200 (Persian: زلزال-۲, meaning "Earthquake") is an Iranian unguided long-range artillery rocket.
 The Zelzal-2 is a 610 mm truck-launched rocket that has a payload of 600 kg and a range of about 200 km.
 Development of the Zelzal series began in 1990 and the Zelzal-2 was first shown in 1998.
 It is developed from the Zelzal-1 and was developed into the Zelzal-3.
 It has been exported to Syria, Hezbollah, and the Houthis, and has seen combat use in the Syrian Civil War and Yemeni Civil War.

-The missile is thought to be based on the Soviet 9K52 Luna-M missile.
+The rocket is thought to be based on the Soviet 9K52 Luna-M rocket.

+Variants

+Maysaloun missile

+A Syrian version of the system, called Maysaloun missile, was named after the Battle of Maysalun.
+Basic technology of the Syrian version is based on the Iranian Zelzal-2 and was first revealed in 2012.

+Basic variant of the missile has the power to have a maximum range of 130 or 210 km and 600 kg warhead weight.
+The missile has CEP of 300 m, and destruction radius of 600 m in the basic variant.
+It uses solid-propellant engine and therefore does not require more than 15 minutes to launch.
+This Syrian missile is a downgraded M-600 missile without the high accuracy targeting system used for less important targets.
+Improved variants of the missile are tactical short-range ballistic missiles and have a range of 400 km and 600 km.

+Manufactured in Syria by the Syrian Scientific Studies and Research Center and Syrian Defense Industries.